 One of the best tools for streaming your games on YouTube or Twitch is Open Broadcast Studio.
-If you want to get started with streaming yourself to fans around the world, OBS is a great entryway.
+If you want to get started with streaming yourself to fans worldwide, OBS is a great entryway.

 Learning how to use OBS, however, is a journey unto itself.
 You’ll want to be familiar with the broadcasting application before you start opening up your life and gaming skills to the world.
 But don’t worry, we have you covered.
 Here’s how to get started with OBS and some useful OBS tricks.